The Engineering ToolBox Web Google

-The wet bulb temperature is a measure of total heat in mixtures of vapor and dry air - moist air.
+The wet bulb temperature is a measure of the total heat in moist air - the mixture of dry air and vapor.

-If the initial and final wet bulb temperatures in heating or cooling processes are known - the heat transported by the air in the processes can be calculated with the charts below.
+If the initial and final wet bulb temperatures in a heating or cooling processes are known - the heat transported by the air in the processes can be calculated by using the charts below.

 Heat Transported by Air - kJ per kg